 47. Frida Kahlo and Her Animalitos by Monica Brown

 This is a colorful and engaging portrait of artist Frida Kahlo presented in a context that children can appreciate: her special relationships with the animals in her life.

 48. Anywhere Farm by Phyllis Root

 Introduce key concepts about plants and inspire young farmers, whether or not you have conventional garden space available.

 49. Living and Nonliving Things: A Compare and Contrast Book by Kevin Kurtz

 Explore this foundational concept with a book that encourages critical thinking.
 The engaging photographs and embedded questions help students decide if something is “probably a living thing,” leaving room for a realistic dose of scientific uncertainty.

-50. The Doctor With an Eye for Eyes: The Story of Patricia Bath by Julia Finley Mosca
+50. The Doctor With an Eye for Eyes by Julia Finley Mosca